arb1ona/blog_app/README.md

 Authentication helper methods

-- Added `current_user` and `logged_in?` helper methods.
+- Modified the users controller `create action` so users' are logged in once they sign-up.

-- Modified the navigation partial and utilized these methods to display links based on logged in state.
+- Added `set_user` method and used it as `before_action` for show, edit and update actions in users controller.